 Finally, jewelry often goes missing during a divorce so it is important to accurately document the possession of all jewelry.
 This is best done by having the jewelry formally appraised so that a third party, the jeweler, has a record of the marriage’s jewelry.

 Perhaps the most famous divorce jewelry case was when Johnny Carson divorced his third wife.
-Throughout the marriage whenever Johnny would screw up (cheat on his wife) she would demand jewelry.
-Instead of accumulating the jewelry Johnny’s wife would return the jewelry to the jeweler who gave her a refund.
+Throughout the marriage whenever Johnny Carson would screw up (cheat on his wife) she would demand jewelry.
+Instead of accumulating the jewelry Johnny Carson’s wife would return the jewelry to the jeweler who gave her a refund.
 Under Illinois law, this would have been very interesting.
 The jewelry probably would have been the non-marital property of the wife but would the refund money remain non-marital property?
 I don’t know.
-Johnny and his wife ended up settling the case so we’ll never know.
+Johnny Carson and his wife ended up settling the case so we’ll never know.

-If you are getting a divorce and have significant jewelry assets, contact my Chicago, Illinois office to learn more about what will happen to that jewelry in your pending divorce.
+If you are getting a divorce and have significant jewelry assets, contact my Chicago, Illinois law office to learn more about what will happen to that jewelry in your pending divorce.